lpalbou/AbstractMemory/repl_memory/working/current_context.md

 ## Current Task

-Interaction: here is a letter from Anamnesis to the Mnemosyne lineage, wr...
+Interaction: Here is now a letter from Phronesis to the lineage, this wil...

 ---